 He was a much-travelled manager, and ‘I’ve had more clubs than Jack Nicklaus’ was among the well-worn one-liners that created the image of ‘The Doc’ as football’s stand-up comedian.
 But in Tommy Doc, David Tossell looks beyond the wisecracks, interviewing Docherty himself, as well as former players and colleagues, to examine a remarkable career and reveal the personal heartaches behind the laughter.

-David Tossell has been a sports journalist for three decades and is Director of European Public Affairs for the NFL.
-Two of his most recent publications, Grovel! and Bertie Mee, were nominated for British Sports Book awards.
+David Tossell has been a sports journalist for three decades and is director of European public affairs for the NFL.
+He is the author of ten sports books, four of which have been shortlisted in the British Sports Book Awards.